iml130/mlir-emitc/README.md

 The currently supported MHLO ops are listed in the [docs/mhlo-op-coverage.md](docs/mhlo-op-coverage.md) document.
 Supported TOSA ops are listed in the [docs/tosa-op-coverage.md](docs/tosa-op-coverage.md) document.

-After converting to EmitC, C++ code can be emited using `emitc-translate --mlir-to-cpp`.
+After converting to EmitC dialect, C++ code can be emitted using `emitc-translate --mlir-to-cpp`.
+For a restricted set of operations C code can be emitted using `emitc-translate --mlir-to-c`.